-Against the background of the above mentioned understanding, IT governance is an indispensable basis for the development of the IT strategy (Baumöl, 2012).
-Therefore, it must be clearly differentiated between the governance of the IT, i.e., the setting of guidelines, and the actual management of the IT, i.e., the active leadership based on the guidelines.
+Against the background of the abovementioned understanding, IT governance is an indispensable basis for the development of the IT strategy (Baumöl, 2012).
+Therefore, a clear differentiation must be made between the governance of IT, i.e., the setting of guidelines, and the actual management of IT, i.e., the active leadership based on the guidelines.
 With that, IT governance is an indispensable part or even a prerequisite for strategic IT management.